TurboWarp/docs/docs/packager/special-cloud-behaviors.md

 When the value of `☁ username` is changed, the value of the `username` block in the sensing category will change.

+## ☁ pasted {#pasted}

+When the user pastes some text onto the page using a shortcut like ctrl+v, the text is stored in `☁ pasted`.

+## ☁ set clipboard {#set-clipboard}

+When the value of `☁ set clipboard` is changed, the page will try to store the text in the user's clipboard.
+This might not always work.

 ## ☁ eval {#eval}

 :::warning